 8. Know that taper rates provided by medical professionals are often arbitrary and overly rapid.

 Most prescribers choose an arbitrary taper rate for benzodiazepine cessation based on available doses.
 Examples include advice to cut a pill in quarters or halves every few days, regardless of the total daily dose, to skip doses, or to reduce by 20-25% (or more) per week.
-Most patients blindly follow this as they trust their prescriber, not realizing these tapering suggestions are largely unresearched, and can be damaging or deadly.
+Most patients blindly follow this, as they trust their prescriber, not realizing these tapering suggestions are largely unresearched, and can be damaging or deadly.
 According to Schweizer et al, reductions implemented by many physicians of 25% per week have a 32-42% failure rate.
 Even the FDA manufacturer cessation rates have high failure rates.
 A review by Nassima et al concluded that the FDA’s Xanax tapering recommendations are too fast.

 9. Have your own taper rate and method in mind.
 Start low, go slow.

 Many support groups will provide you with a printable taper plan to present to your prescriber (e.g., a liquid microtaper utilizing a 5-10% per month reduction rate).
 Since everyone is different, going slow at first is the most sensible approach.
 If no issues are experienced, one can always speed up, while those who struggle can prevent damage and even slow down.
 It is important to note that some patients report relatively easy tapers and then have problems AFTER being off.
 This usually takes a few weeks to manifest and can become severe for long periods of time.
-Because of this, in the spirit of caution, Ashton’s recommended reduction of 5-10% every 2-4 weeks is a still a good guide even for low-symptom and symptom-free tapers.

 10. Polydrugging and supplements don’t solve benzodiazepine withdrawal.